markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's take a look at the sign-up form in our mock-up.
 ![Sign-up Mock-up](./assets/step-3/70-sign-up-mock-up.png)

-> **Pause**: From the mock-up can you identify any HTML elements that will be needed?
+> **Pause**: From the mock-up can you identify any HTML elements that will be needed to create the sign-up form?

 > **Hint**: Look for any content like text, heading, and/or boxes.

-> **Answer**: We will need a box that contains a heading, text, input fields, and a button.
+> **Answer**: Initially we will need a box that contains a heading, text, input fields, and a button.

 We must place our `<div>` tags carefully to ensure that they are nested within the section element.